Advancement and recognition in Scouting America

-Advancement and recognition in the Boy Scouts of America is a tradition dating from the inception of the Scouting movement.
+Advancement and recognition in Scouting America is a tradition dating from the inception of the Scouting movement.
 A fundamental purpose of advancement is the self-confidence a young man or woman acquires from his participation in Scouting.
-Advancement is one of the methods used in the "Aims of Scouting"– character development, citizenship training and personal fitness.
+Advancement is one of the methods used in the "Aims and Methods of Scouting"– character development, citizenship training and personal fitness.

-There are separate advancement and recognition programs for the main program divisions: Cub Scouting (ages six through 10), Scouts BSA (formerly Boy Scouting) (11-17),Venturing (14-20), and Sea Scouting (14-20) (and, formerly, through the now discontinued Varsity Scouting (14-18)).
+There are separate advancement and recognition programs for the main program divisions: Cub Scouting (ages six through 10), Scouts BSA (formerly Boy Scouting) (11–17), Venturing (14–20), and Sea Scouting (14–20) (and, formerly, through the now discontinued Varsity Scouting (14–18)).
 Each program is designed for its age group and goals.

 Cub Scouting

 Scouting uses eight methods to fulfill its aims of character development, citizenship training, leadership, and physical fitness.
 Advancement is one of the eight methods.
 Cub Scouts use activities call Adventures to earn promotion, following a three step process of: preparation, qualification, and recognition.
 Cub Scouting is designed to function around the traditional school year with the goal of earning advancement by the end of the year.
 Youth participate in Cub Scouting from age 5 to 10, working through Lion, Bobcat, Tiger, Wolf, Bear, Webelos, and Arrow of Light.

 In addition to the Adventures used to earn promotion, Cub Scouts can work to earn multiple other individual awards though participation in special programs, many of which happen during the summer time.
 These include Outdoor Activity Award, Shooting Sports Award, World Conservation Award, National Summer Time Pack Award, Whittling Chip (For Bears and Webelos), Cyber-chip, Interpreter Strip, Messenger of Peace, Nova and Supernova, Recruiter Strip, Religious Emblems, and Service Stars.